manavortex/FurnitureCatalogue/CONTRIBUTING.md

 ## 🤝 Merge Strategy

 - ⭐ **merge** (preferred)
-  - creates an extra commit just for the merge
+  - creates a commit including the changes from the PR
   - makes it easier to retrace steps
 - **squash**
-  - combines all commits of the PR into one
+  - combines all commits of the PR into one commit to the target branch
   - useful if you want to hide many little commits that don't do much
   - but it's fine, don't worry about spamming, it doesn't have to look pretty
   - the changelog is for looking pretty
 - **rebase**
-  - makes it look like linear commit history
+  - makes it look like the changes were done on the target branch
   - GitHub rebase only works if there are no conflicts
   - if you really have to you can use local rebase
     - let's you change history and cherry pick commits